iccaving/icccsite/needtoconvert/reports/tour/yorkshire/yorkshire-2007-winter-tour.md

 After not having much time left to go to Wretched rabbit, we decided to go to the closest cave from Bull pot farm - Aygill.
 I have made some quick notes on a piece of paper, since nobody had been there before.
 After 5 min from the hut we already pop in to the cave.
 Quite a lot of crawling and two short pitches.
 Did not have much work with rigging, because both of them were found to be permanently rigged (well, first one was a little frayed, and so I rigged anyway).
 We went a bit downstream - which continue into water cascading down, possibly more pitches), then upstream a bit.
 Quite a lot of water down there after heavy rain, so it is worth going down again to explore the beautiful streamway of the cave.

+####  Jana

 ###  King Pot: Rik, James KP

 At breakfast Hilary (from the Oxford union caving club) manages somehow to convince James and Rik to descend the first three pitches of King Pot in order to rescue a 20 m rope they dropped at the bottow of a rift.
 The plan makes no sense whatsoever: James and Rik are told about how 9 people from the OUCC spent 13 hours underground in King Pot the night before, breaking a few students' will to ever leave the comfort of sky open land and wedging a poor unsuspecting member in a nasty rift.
-On top of that the purported aim of the expedition, to rescue 20£ of rope, makes no financial sense: this mission will cause James and Rik to miss the minibus to London and to spend a similar sum on a bus fare back to the Big Smoke.
+On top of that the purported aim of the expedition, to rescue 20ĂĹ of rope, makes no financial sense: this mission will cause James and Rik to miss the minibus to London and to spend a similar sum on a bus fare back to the Big Smoke.
 It is clear that the only reason the OUCC want us to retrieve this rope is so that someone else does not get it, see the OUCC mark and think: those Oxford pansies!
 The scene is so pathetic that Rik and James decide to step down and come to the rescue.

 We are provided with rope etc, a plasticated guide of the pot and driven to Kingsdale.
 The map we are given makes it look as though finding the entrance of the pot will be easy: walk up the track and look for the 8m x 8m x 3m shake hole: easy!
 At 2pm, having clambered around in the mist looking at dozens of bloody shake holes, we finally find the entrance to King Pot.
 Call out is at 8 pm, with an ETA of 4 pm: James and Rik better be fast.